MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 ## Overview

 USB devices like UVC cameras are released with in-field updatable firmware.
-There is no standard way to update the firmware today.
-One thing that is common to all existing update mechanism is that some custom software suite runs on the client and downloads the firmware to the device.
+There is no standard method to update the firmware today.
+One item that is common to all existing update mechanisms is that some custom software suite runs on the client and downloads the firmware to the device.
 Typically, as part of the device installation process, the firmware updating software suite is installed.
 The co-installer kick starts the firmware update process.
 The absence of co-installers on Windows 10 prevents device vendors from updating the firmware on these devices in the field.

-The recommended way to circumvent the absence of a co-installer for the USB device firmware update scenario is to use a lower filter driver to the USB device that will kick start the firmware update process.
+The recommended method to circumvent the absence of a co-installer for the USB device firmware update scenario is to use a lower filter driver to the USB device that will kick start the firmware update process.
 During the [**AddDevice**](/windows-hardware/drivers/ddi/wdm/nc-wdm-driver_add_device) call, the filter driver will check the device firmware version and update the firmware if necessary.

 ## Firmware update overview

 When a USB device is plugged in to the system, the generic inbox driver is installed for the device.
 After the installation of the generic driver, the OS queries the Windows Update server for any vendor specific driver package availability and downloads it and installs the driver.
 The installed driver package will perform the firmware update.

-There are two ways the firmware could be updated.
+There are two ways the firmware could be updated:

 1. Firmware Update Filter Driver